-First of all — what is surprise & delight?
+First of all — what is surprise and delight?

-Examples are listed below, but at the end of the day this just means you want to catch your clients off guard and make them feel all warm and fuzzy inside.
+The main idea is to catch your clients off guard and make them feel all warm and fuzzy inside.
 All any of us really want is to feel special and our customers are no different.
 This tactic makes each customer feel as though they’re not just another number to your business.
-This is your chance to show them your appreciation.
+It is your chance to show them your appreciation.

 Make them swoon over your brand.
 That’s the goal anyway.

 This means you need to know your customer and understand that not every one of them is the same.
 Adam Schaeffer on The Wise Marketer outlines four broad categories for customers: the Loyalists, the Dependents, the Sleeping Dogs, and the Skeptics.
 This will give you an idea of how to segment your own customer list and then you can approach each segment appropriately.
-Keep in mind that each one of these groups will need to be approached differently and the surprise & delight tactic simply doesn’t make sense for some of these.
+Keep in mind that each one of these groups will need to be approached differently and the surprise and delight tactic will not be appropriate for some at all.

 When approaching the Loyalists — your very best customers that buy over and over again — your aim is to make them want to shout your brand out over the rooftops.
 This will essentially lead to more sales.
 They’re already on board and this gesture will make them want to buy even more.

 When approaching the Dependents — the customers that are reliant on your service, but not necessarily attached — your aim is to really solidify the relationship.
 These are potential Loyalists just waiting to see if they truly fit with your brand.
 With a surprise and delight gesture, you’ll make sure they won’t go looking for a replacement anytime soon.